Blane245/musicgenerator/docs/CMG User Manual.md

 ![alt text](./images/timelineinterval.png)

 - **Defining a timeline interval** This is initiated when a *crosshair* cursor is displayed.
 Clicking the mouse button and dragging either left or right will define a new interval.
-When the mouse button is released the interval becomes fully defined and the generators contained within it are highlighted.
-A defined timeline may be removed by clicking anywhere on the timeline except within the existing timeline.
+When the mouse button the interval is defined.
+A defined timeline may be removed by clicking and releasing anywhere on the timeline except within the existing timeline.
 - **Moving the timeline interval** When the mouse is within the interval and the 'grab' icon is display.
 A left mouse click with a drag left or right will move the interval.
 Once the mouse is released the new position is finalized and the generators contained within it are highlighted.
 - **Moving the start or end of the timeline interval** When the mouse is moved over either the start or end of the timeline interval, an *ew-resize* cursor is displayed.
 A left mouse click with a drag left or right will move the selected end of the interval.
 Once the mouse is released the new end point is finalized and the generators contained within the interval are highlighted.